About Us and our Ministry

 In April of 2014, we completed the conversion of our pages from fixed widths to “fluid” widths with text and image wraps.
 This allowed our pages to be responsive to the diverse sizes and types of reader devices by automatically re-sizing such that horizontal scrolling is minimized or eliminated on most devices.

-In August of 2016, we began re-coding all pages with HTML5 and CSS3 and are steadily working our way through the various sections.
+In August of 2016, we began re-coding all pages with HTML5 and CSS3 (completed January 2018).
 This coding includes media queries to recognize the screen size of the user's device and automatically make certain display adjustments to our page accordingly for mobile phones, i-pads, kindles etc. These upgrades should eliminate the need for separate “mobile versions” but we may create some for select pages in the future.

-Our blog, the Real Issue does have a mobile version.
+Our blog, the Real Issue does have a separate mobile version.

 [TOC] [FAQ] [Top of Page]